arepetti/ingest/README.md

 # Ingest

-**A simple way to collect KPI data from local-council services, keep it clean, and feed it straight into your reporting tools.**
+**A simple way to collect KPI (or survey) data from services, teams, or partners, keep it clean, and feed it straight into your reporting tools.**

-Local-council services — waste collection, roads, public health, and the like — produce numbers every day, every week, every month.
-Getting those numbers into a central database where analysts can query them is usually a tangle of spreadsheets, ad-hoc forms, and email reminders.
+Wherever multiple reporting units produce numbers on a schedule — local-government services, a chain of clinics, an association collecting data from well-known partners, internal ops teams, and the like — getting those numbers into a central database where analysts can query them is usually a tangle of spreadsheets, ad-hoc forms, and email reminders.
 Ingest replaces that tangle with one small back-end and one web console:

 - **Services** push their KPIs through a stable API (or type them in by hand if they prefer).
 - **Administrators** define which KPIs are expected, what they should look like, and when they're due — all without writing code.